abydow/Python/Basics/5 |Conditionals.md

 ---

-## 📜 License

-This guide is released under the MIT License.
-Feel free to use, modify, and share!

----

 **Happy Coding! 🐍✨**

 *Remember: Every expert was once a beginner.
 Every pro was once an amateur.
 Every icon was once an unknown.
 The key is to keep practicing and never stop learning!*